 c) promptly (and latest beginning within 48 hours of becoming aware of the Data Breach) investigate the Data Breach, make reasonable efforts to mitigate the effects and harm of the Data Breach in accordance with its obligations under Section 4 (Confidentiality and Security) above, and provide any other assistance that Hopin may reasonably request relating to the Data Breach; and

-2.1.8 upon termination or expiry of this DPA, Provider shall (at Hopin's election) destroy or return to Hopin all Hopin Personal Data (including all copies of Hopin Personal Data) in its possession or control (including any Hopin Personal Data Sub-processor to a third party for processing), unless any applicable law requires Provider to retain Hopin Personal Data.
+2.1.8 upon termination or expiry of this DPA, Provider shall (at Hopin's election) destroy or return to Hopin all Hopin Personal Data (including all copies of Hopin Personal Data) in its possession or control (including any Hopin Personal Data in the possession of a Sub-processor or provided by a Sub-processor to a third party for processing), unless any applicable law requires Provider to retain Hopin Personal Data.

 2.1.9 Provider acknowledges that Hopin has the right to fully monitor and audit Provider’s compliance with its duties under this DPA and Applicable Laws, including provision of audit questionnaires, provision of security policies and summaries of assessments of compliance with any industry standards (such as ISO 27001, SSAE 16 SOC II), penetration testing and vulnerability scans, and inspections at the premises of Provider where Hopin Personal Data is processed; and Provider shall provide to Hopin, its authorized representatives and any such independent inspection body as Hopin may appoint, on reasonable notice: (a) access to Provider’s information processing premises and records; (b) reasonable assistance and cooperation of Provider’s relevant staff; and (c) reasonable facilities at Provider’s premises.
 The Provider will promptly address any exceptions noted in the audit reports with the development and implementation of a corrective action plan by the Provider's management.